Last Updated on February 15, 2022 by Ellen Christian

 7. Using Modge Podge glue the Modge Podge Shapeable onto the front of the dry, painted wooden shape.

 8. Let it dry.

 9. Apply the magnet to the back of the shape.

 That’s all there is to it.
 This is a very easy to way make our own magnets.
-I made these for Father’s Day but you can choose any type of paper and cut outs and make these for any holiday or just for fun.
-Now, why not try to make Dad a shirt from a dollar bill.
+I made these for Father’s Day but you can choose any type of paper and cutouts and make these for any holiday or just for fun.
+Now that you know how to make your own magnets, why not try to make Dad a shirt from a dollar bill.

 Ellen is a busy mom of a 24-year-old son and 29-year-old daughter.
 She owns six blogs and is addicted to social media.
 She believes that it doesn’t have to be difficult to lead a healthy life.
 She shares simple healthy living tips to show busy women how to lead fulfilling lives.
 If you’d like to work together, email firstname.lastname@example.org to chat.